STATOR

 /admin live

-§6 What 1.0 is, and isn't
+§6 What's shipped, and what isn't

 • Server-canonical rendering with slot-level wire patches